Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-50-counterattack-pt3-trigger.md

 This had been a particularly long deployment for them, too, which was why Powell had called her in; she was a "dirty, war-profiteering" civilian contractor these days, after all.

 She was making more cold hard cash than Adam did these days, even *with* his monthly stipends and bonuses.
-She’d teased him about it too, to which he’d pointed out his property empire, homesteading bonus payment…
+She’d teased him about it too, to which he’d pointed out his property empire, homesteading bonus payment...

 Teasing him like that never got old.
 And it always made their private moments better too.